RED NATION CELEBRATION INSTITUTE

 including all our other programs and ground-breaking initiatives.
 Please visit all our other pages on this site.

-TODAY Red Nation Celebration Institute a leading American India entertainment entity and the longest standing Native Arts & Culture non-profit organization in Los Angels CA. RNCI is the world’s most recognized American Indian performing arts, cultural, media, and educational nonprofit organization dedicated to American Indian, Alaska Native and Indigenous Nations, representing music, actors, writers, directors, producers, and visual artists.
+TODAY Red Nation Celebration Institute a leading American Indian entertainment entity and the longest standing Native Arts & Culture non-profit organization in Los Angeles CA. RNCI is the world’s most recognized American Indian performing arts, cultural, media, and educational nonprofit organization dedicated to American Indian, Alaska Native and Indigenous Nations, representing music, actors, writers, directors, producers, and visual artists.

 Red Nation Celebration Institute continued commitment supports excellence in education, self-esteem, healthy lifestyles, community building, economic development, empowerment and inspirational opportunities for native youth and women and has changed American society with its continued on-going programs in the arts, media, social justice, civic engagement, economic empowerment, research, training and international relations.

-Red Nation Celebration Institute advocates on behalf of American Indian artists, performers, actors, directors, producers, writers as a liaison organization, promoting strong federally recognized artists including urban native communities as well as promoting a better understanding among the general public regarding American Indian, Alaska Native and Indigenous Nations, and people to the entertainment industry, arts, social justice, tribal nations, environmental and educational communities in Los Angeles and County, the State of California and world.
+Red Nation Celebration Institute advocates on behalf of American Indian artists, performers, actors, directors, producers, writers as a liaison organization, promoting strong federally recognized artists including urban native communities as well as promoting a better understanding among the general public regarding American Indian, Alaska Native and Indigenous Nations, and people to the entertainment industry, arts, social justice, tribal nations, environmental and educational communities in Los Angeles State of California and worldwide.

-Due to Red Nation’s vision, native music is being heard throughout Indian Market.
-Red Nation inspired this music movement and now audiences can experience native music almost anywhere throughout the United States.
+Due to Red Nation’s vision, native music is being heard throughout Indian Market and Native ilm are being screened.
 Red Nation’s success is a revolution and presentation of Native music from all over Indian Country from within the communities urban to reservations.
 Red Nation was recognized as a groundbreaking concept and became a widely publicized event of national stature.
-Red Nation has successfully featured American Indian recording artists, Grammy winners and nominees, and has been a launching pad for numerous American Indian musicians who have been signed to labels since performing at Red Nation’s concerts over the last 22 years.
+Red Nation has successfully featured American Indian recording artists, Grammy winners and nominees, and has been a launching pad for numerous American Indian musicians who have been signed to labels since performing at Red Nation’s concerts over the last 23 years including American Indian & Indigenous Independent films.

 Red Nation Celebration Institute is an organization that preserves and records our heritage; an instrument for American Indians and non Indians alike to erase stereotypes and replace them with positive representations that reflect the diversity of American Indian life and culture.